Ego depletion: Consumer behavior

-In the world of consumerism, individuals are faced with decisions and choices that require the use of valuable energy resources in order to make informed purchases while resisting temptation of impulsive or unnecessary purchases.
+In the world of consumerism, individuals are faced with decisions and choices that require the use of valuable energy resources in order to make informed purchases while resisting the temptation of impulsive or unnecessary purchases.
 Consumers are constantly bombarded with a broad range of options.
 In order to make the best choice, one must compare the many different aspects of various products.
 The complexity of consumer decisions in itself can result in ego depletion.
 This, in turn, could impact any subsequent decisions consumers must make.
-When consumers are depleted, they are more likely to become passive, and make more impulsive decisions that may not fall in line with their true values.
+When consumers are depleted, they are more likely to become passive and make impulsive decisions that may not align with their true values.

 Consumers are faced with choices of different price ranges and product qualities in the market.
 Having many options can make consumers feel overwhelmed, causing ego depletion.
 Advertisements telling consumers how they deserve and must have a product can cause mental fatigue and frustration, leading people to give in to buying a product.
 Fatigue and frustration can also stem from deals with specific requirements on ways to purchase a product, along with spending effort on deciding which store has the best deals or trying to get to the store.
-People will then be led to buy the high priced or cheapest product.
+People will then be led to buy the higher-priced or cheapest product.

-Consumers who have low self-control are susceptible to be more invested in obtaining product of a high status.
-These same consumers are more likely to be more motivated, persistent, and pay more for a product.
-This will lead consumers to have a sense of empowerment; they will feel in control again and feel as though they are overcoming their ego depleted states.
-It can also lead them to purchasing a brand that has a high status.
-The consumer might feel that the brand be more beneficial and secure with the product.
+Consumers who have low self-control are susceptible to be more invested in obtaining products of high status.
+These same consumers are more likely to be more motivated, persistent, and willing to pay more for a product.
+Doing so will lead consumers to have a sense of empowerment; they will feel in control again, as though they were overcoming their ego-depleted states.
+They may also be led to purchase a brand that has a high status, under the assumption that the brand is better.

 Relief

-In a recent experiment, it was shown that inducing a positive mood can buffer the impairing effects of ego depletion on subsequent performance.
+A recent experiment showed that inducing a positive mood can buffer the impairing effects of ego depletion on subsequent performance.
 Positive mood was induced by getting individuals to watch comedy videos or by giving them a surprise gift.
-Positive mood seemed to allow people to recover faster from ego depletion and furthermore, improved their ability to self-regulate.
-There is no claim that positive mood can provide a general benefit to people who had not previously engaged in self-regulatory tasks; rather, positive mood can restore depleted individuals’ capacity to self-regulate.
+Positive mood seemed to allow people to recover faster from ego depletion and, furthermore, improved their ability to self-regulate.
+There is no claim that positive mood can provide a general benefit to people who had not previously engaged in self-regulatory tasks; rather, positive mood can restore depleted individuals' capacity to self-regulate.
 Furthermore, this experimental work does not consider in depth the mechanisms by which performance is restored.
-It is not known whether positive mood counteracts ego depletion or whether positive mood merely motivates an individual to persist in a task, despite their depleted state.
+It is not known whether positive mood counteracts ego depletion or whether positive mood merely motivates an individual to persist in a task, despite one's depleted state.

-The ego depletion effect itself (without mood intervention), has however been shown to be unrelated to mood changes, as shown in multiple ego depletion experiments that either controlled for mood, or saw no mood changes.
+The ego-depletion effect itself (without mood intervention) has, however, been shown to be unrelated to mood changes, as shown in multiple ego-depletion experiments that either controlled for mood or saw no mood changes.
 Thus, positive affect is just a way to counteract ego depletion after a person is depleted.